gardener/gardener/docs/proposals/shoot-control-plane-migration/README.md

 * Resources from the shoot backup namespace in the seed.
   * Terraform resources such as configmaps and secrets.

-All the additional resources listed above will be backed up in the same object store as the what is used for backing up the shoot etcd.
+All the additional resources listed above will be backed up in the same object store as what is used for backing up the shoot etcd.

 * The backup will be watch-based and not schedule based.
-* The backup will be full backups at longer intervals followed by incremental backups at smaller intervals similar to the etcd continuous/incremental backup.
+   1 The backup will be full backups at longer intervals followed by incremental backups at smaller intervals similar to the etcd continuous/incremental backup.
 * While taking backup it will take care of dependencies.
 This is needed since while restoring from it, validation checks needs to be passed.

        * But the granularity of the changes stored at the incremental backups would be at the object level and not the actual field-level changes.
 This is different from the etcd continuous/incremental backups where the incremental changes are recorded at the field level.
+   2 Alternatively, the backups might be file-for-file with only the current/latest version being maintained.

 #### Components of the solution

-Taking the idea from the framework setup for etcd-backup-restore, we will introduce new component named **shoot-backup-restore** per shoot in seed namespace.
-This will backup the control plane component of shoot only from seed namespace.
+Taking the idea from the framework setup for etcd-backup-restore, we will introduce new component named **shoot-backup-restore** per shoot in shoot namespace in the seed cluster.
+This will backup the control plane component of shoot only from shoot namespace in the seed cluster.

 ##### shoot-backup-restore implementation

 * It will get list of objects to be backed up via configmap shoot-resources.

   * TODO: Come up json format for dependencies configmap
-  * Initial thought (not full proof) is To have nested dependency fields list
+  * Initial thought (not fool-proof) is to have nested dependency fields list
   * Example configmap content:
   ```yaml
   awsmachineclass: spec.sercretRef